 A direct drive wheel is a steering wheel where the motor is directly attached to the wheelshaft.
-This allows for significantly smoother and stronger force feedback than most commercial steering wheels, which use a system of belts and/or gears to connect the motor and wheelshaft.
+This allows for significantly smoother and stronger force feedback than most commercial sim racing wheels, which use a system of belts and/or gears to connect the motor and wheelshaft.